 Making a Case for Oolong Tea

-It is safe to say that all tea is good for you.
-Oolong in particular has been getting a lot of attention in medical literature.
-Consider the following:
+Many say that tea is good for you.
+Oolong in particular has been getting attention in some medical literature.
+Consider the following noted to be helped with oolong consumption.

 Drink oolong tea for your health, but don't lose sight of this simple fact - people have been drinking tea for thousands of years because it is a great tasting beverage.